samanbey/mercatorgrid/README.md

-Simple Python script generating geographic graticule of the Mercator projection.
+Simple Python script generating geographic graticule of the Mercator projection in SVG format.

 Created to help Gyula Pápay's research on Mercator projection.